MicrosoftDocs/visualstudio-docs/mac/customizing-the-ide.md

 * Spanish
 * Turkish

-To change the language displayed by Visual Studio for Mac , browse to **Preferences > Environment > Visual Style** and select your desired language from the *User Interface Language* drop-down, as illustrated in the screenshot below:
+To change the language displayed by Visual Studio for Mac, browse to  **Visual Studio > Preferences… > Environment > Visual Style** and select your desired language from the **User Interface Language** drop-down, as illustrated in the screenshot below:

 ![Language Selection](media/customizing-the-ide-image11a.png)

-## Author Information
+## Author information

 The author information panel allows you to add relevant information about yourself such as your name, email address, the copyright owner for your work, your company, and trademark, as illustrated below:

  ![Edit Author Information section](media/customizing-the-ide-image9a.png)

-This information is used to populate standard file headers, such as a license, that you might add to new files created in Visal Studio for Mac:
+This information is used to populate standard file headers, such as a license, that you might add to new files created in Visual Studio for Mac:

  ![Standard Header options](media/customizing-the-ide-image8a.png)

 Populated **Name** and **Email** fields will be used to add information to any commit that is made through Version Control in Visual Studio for Mac.
 If you have not populated these fields, Visual Studio for Mac will prompt you to do so when you try to use Version Control.

-## Key Bindings
+## Key bindings

 Key bindings allow you to adapt your development environment so that you can move more efficiently throughout Visual Studio for Mac.
 It provides familiar key bindings for many popular IDEs, such as Visual Studio (Windows), ReSharper, Visual Studio Code, and Xcode.

-Keybindings can be set by browsing to **Preferences > Environment > Key Bindings**, as illustrated below:
+Key bindings can be set by browsing to **Visual Studio > Preferences… > Environment > Key Bindings**, as illustrated below:

  ![Set Key bindings](media/customizing-the-ide-image10a.png)

 From here you can search for key binding combinations, view conflicting bindings, add new bindings, and edit the existing bindings.

-## Workspace Layout
+## Workspace layout

 Visual Studio for Mac's workspace consists of a main document area (normally the editor, designer surface, or options file), surrounded by complimentary *pads* which contain useful information for accessing and managing application files, testing, and debugging.

  ![Workspace layout](media/customizing-the-ide-image1a.png)

-### Viewing and Arranging Pads
+### Viewing and arranging pads

-When you open any new solution or file in Visual Studio for Mac, you should notice a number of *pads* in the workspace, including the Solution Pad, Document Outline, and Errors, as illustrated below:
+When you open any new solution or file in Visual Studio for Mac, you should notice some *pads* in the workspace, including the Solution Pad, Document Outline, and Errors, as illustrated below:

 ![Solution Pads](media/customizing-the-ide-image2a.png)